noobhacker/TechnicalAssessment/README.md

 enabled is in database so later on can add other flags

 as long as decoupling techniques are introduce to make code more testable, it is not having too much abstraction layers.

+Core = isolated from infrastructure like rest server and database.